AllenNeuralDynamics/segmentation-skeleton-metrics/README.md

 [![semantic-release: angular](https://img.shields.io/badge/semantic--release-angular-e10079?logo=semantic-release)](https://github.com/semantic-release/semantic-release)

-Python package for performing a skeleton-based evaluation of a predicted segmentation of neuron axons.
-Given a predicted segmentation and ground truth skeleton, the evaluation is performed by detecting splits and merges in the prediction and then several statistics are computed from these quantities.
+Python package for performing a skeleton-based evaluation of a predicted segmentation of neural arbors.
+This tool detects topological mistakes (i.e. splits and merges) in the predicted segmentation by comparing it to the ground truth skeleton.
+Once this comparison is complete, several statistics (e.g. edge accuracy, split count, merge count) are computed.

 ## Installation